diogoalves/benchmark-url-compression/README.md

 ### Input
 using urls get from hackernews in 17/09.
 There are xxxxxxx url in a file with xxx Mb.
-Used code in https://github.com/diogoalves/url-shortner/scrapper-hackernews to download
+Used code in https://github.com/diogoalves/scrapper-hackernews to download

 ### Comparison
-smaz
-shoco
-shoco with custom dictionary
+smaz: czxczxcz   compression generated string is not always printable. shoco shoco with custom dictionary